bchareyre/yade-mpi/doc/sphinx/introduction.rst

 There is more command-line options than just ``-x``, run ``yade -h`` to see all of them.

+	Options:
+	  --version             show program's version number and exit -h, --help            show this help message and exit -j THREADS, --threads=THREADS
+	                        Number of OpenMP threads to run; defaults to 1.
+	                        Equivalent to setting OMP_NUM_THREADS environment
+	                        variable.
+	  --cores=CORES         Set number of OpenMP threads (as \-\-threads) and in addition set affinity of threads to the cores given.
+	  --update              Update deprecated class names in given script(s) using text search & replace.
+Changed files will be backed up with ~ suffix.
+Exit when done without running any simulation.
+	  --nice=NICE           Increase nice level (i.e. decrease priority) by given number.
+	  -x                    Exit when the script finishes
+	  -v                    Increase logging verbosity; first occurence sets default logging level to info, second to debug, third to trace.
+(Since this build doesn't use log4cxx, this option will only have effect if repeated twice (\-vv), equivalent to setting YADE_DEBUG environment variable)
+	  -n                    Run without graphical interface (equivalent to unsetting the DISPLAY environment variable)
+	  --generate-manpage=FILE
+	                        Generate man page documenting this program and exit --rebuild             Re-run build in the source directory, then run the updated yade with the same command line except
+	                        \-\-rebuild.
+The build profile for this build (deb) and its stored parameters will be used.
+	  --test                Run regression test suite and exit; the exists status is 0 if all tests pass, 1 if a test fails and 2 for an unspecified exception.
+	  --debug               Run the debug build, if available.
+	  --checks              Run a series of user-defined check tests as described in /build/buildd/yade-
+	                        daily-1+3021+27~lucid1/scripts/test/checks/README
+	  --performance         Starts a test to measure the productivity --no-gdb              Do not show backtrace when yade crashes (only effective with \-\-debug).

 .. rubric:: Footnotes

 .. [#f1] The executable name can carry a suffix, such as version number (``yade-0.20``), depending on compilation options.
 Packaged versions on Debian systems always provide the plain ``yade`` alias, by default pointing to latest stable version (or latest snapshot, if no stable version is installed).
 You can use ``update-alternatives`` to change this.